-20 Banff Rental Car Tips You SHOULD Know
+Rental Car Tips For Banff You SHOULD Know

 A rental car is the most reliable way for visitors to explore Banff.
-As most Canadian Rockies are untouched wilderness, public transport is limited.
+Most of the Canadian Rockies is untouched wilderness, so public transport is limited.
 Those without a vehicle are limited to certain destinations and must turn to private tour operators.

 Banff Rental Car Tips

-- Renting a car in Banff is a great way to see all the park offers.
-Neighboring parks like Yoho, Kootenay, and Jasper have no public transport options, outside hiring private tour operators.
+- Renting a car to explore Banff is a great way to see all the park and town offer.
+Neighboring parks like Yoho, Kootenay, and Jasper have no public transport options except for private tour operators.

-- RentalCars.com is our preferred booking partner for comparing rental car rates.
-Most rental pickups are at the Calgary International Airport.
+- RentalCars.com and Expedia are our preferred booking platforms for comparing rental car rates.

 - Most rental cars in Canada have an automatic transmission.

-- Take pictures of the vehicle (inside and out) before driving away from the lot.
-You’ll want to note any damages.
+- Before driving away from the lot, take pictures of the vehicle (inside and out) and note any damage.

-- Driving in Banff is pretty straightforward.
+- Driving in Banff is mostly easy along the highway and through town.
 Just pay attention to road conditions in the winter.

 Should You Rent A Car For Banff?